-5. Give the expression of the device power efficiency, η{elec} (fraction of the power used for water splitting), as a function of ΔE{th} and ΔE{min} .
-Assuming an identical current value I, calculate the water electrolysis power efficiency when a Pt cathode and an Fe2O3 anode are used.
-Give the most efficient anode.
+5. Give the expression of the device power efficiency η{elec} (fraction of the power used for water splitting) as a function of ΔE{th} and ΔE{min} .
+Assuming an identical current value I, calculate the water electrolysis power efficiency when a Pt cathode and a Fe2O3 anode are used.
+Identify the most efficient anode from the above table.